Scalar curvature: Yamabe problem

 The Yamabe problem was resolved in 1984 by the combination of results found by Hidehiko Yamabe, Neil Trudinger, Thierry Aubin, and Richard Schoen.
 They proved that every smooth Riemannian metric on a closed manifold can be multiplied by some smooth positive function to obtain a metric with constant scalar curvature.
 In other words, every Riemannian metric on a closed manifold is conformal to one with constant scalar curvature.

 Riemannian metrics of positive scalar curvature

-For a closed Riemannian 2-manifold M, the scalar curvature has a clear relation to the topology of M, expressed by the Gauss–Bonnet theorem: the total scalar curvature of M is equal to 4π times the Euler characteristic of M. For example, the only closed surfaces with metrics of positive scalar curvature are those with positive Euler characteristic: the sphere S2 and RP2.
+For a closed Riemannian 2-manifold M, the scalar curvature has a clear relation to the topology of M, expressed by the Gauss–Bonnet theorem: the total scalar curvature of M(being equal to twice the Gaussian curvature) is equal to 4π times the Euler characteristic of M. For example, the only closed surfaces with metrics of positive scalar curvature are those with positive Euler characteristic: the sphere S2 and RP2.
 Also, those two surfaces have no metrics with scalar curvature ≤ 0.